 If you are interested in applying to become a TME Mentor, review all of the information below and complete the application that follows.

 Applications are accepted year round for open mentor positions.
-Applications are currently being accepted for Fall 2023 - see list below for open mentor positions at the Storrs campus.
+Applications are currently being accepted for Fall 2023 on a rolling basis - see list below for open mentor positions at the Storrs campus.

 College of Agriculture, Health, and Natural Resources